TLuckh/SimpleContextMenus/README.md

 ## Deinstallation

 To uninstall the server, run the '#Uninstall.bat' which is located in the directory where you installed the server.
+To be able to delete the files, one has to additionally restart explorer.exe once.

 ## Configuration